A Little-Known JewelJust 32km NE of Mackay, Qld

 Latest Blog Posts

-Wondering if you need to wear a stinger suit when going into the water at Keswick in case there are stingers?
+Do you need to wear a stinger suit when going into the water at Keswick in case there are stingers?
 Are there any good snorkelling or diving spots?
 Any shipwrecks?
 Discover what you can expect from Keswick.